cjfiscus/Kmer-it_old/README.md

 6. Calculate coverage with mosdepth (if reference genome is provided).
 7. Extract unmapped reads (if organelle genome is provided)
 8. Count K-mers with jellyfish.
+9. Repeat assembly with REPdenovo (reference genome must be provided).

 ## Dependencies
 #### [axel 2.16.1](https://github.com/axel-download-accelerator/axel)